SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Reasons for being inclusive regardless of 'skill' are:

 - The point of the club is not to just have good debaters, but to help everyone who is interested pursue this interest and _make_ them good debaters.
-- - Who the people are today is immaterial, they're just freshers.
+- - Who these individuals are today is immaterial; they're just freshers.
 It's about who they can become.
 What matters is how the soc and the person will be able to contribute towards the growth of each other.
 - Skilled debaters aren't our only assets.
 Our assets are people who participate and contribute to the activity of the club.
-People who enable debates, who fill APs and BPs by just being there.
+People who enable debates, who fill APs and BPs simply by being there.
 Every person is precious.
 Without people there is no debate.
 Without people there is no soc.
 - Debate is a weird activity where love can grow over time.
 Everyone who is lukewarm at first has the potential to grow love for it later.
-(I took 3 years to like debating.)
+(I took 3 years to enjoy debating.)
 - - A good debater can always end up quitting.
 A bad debater can always have a growth arc.
 In the face of this uncertainty, the best metric available is their consistency, their dedication.